2026 Leasing Prices

 Saddle, bridle+bit or hackamore, saddle pad, half pad if needed, and girth

-If schooling/competing XC, you also need: breast plate, crop, small spurs, and number pinny (competing only)
+If schooling/competing XC, you also need: breast plate, crop, small spurs, bridle tag (competing only) and number pinny (competing only)

-If leaser is assigned to more than one horse and chooses to have their own tack, tack can be fitted to main horse and eeea tack can be used as needed for other assigned horses.
+If leaser is assigned to more than one horse and chooses this option, tack can be fitted to main horse and eeea tack can be used as needed for other assigned horses.
 Bridles, girths, and pads can be used on multiple horses.

 Grooming supplies- brushes, hoof pick, sweat scraper, shampoo, etc.